get-convex/action-cache/README.md

 **Note: Convex Components are currently in beta.**

 Sometimes your app needs to fetch information from a third-party API that is slow or costs money.
 Caching can help!
 This is a Convex component that can cache the results of expensive functions and set an optional expiration.
 Expired entries are cleaned up via a cron job once a day.
+The cache key is the `ActionCache`'s name (which can be the function or version) and the arguments to the action that generates the cache values.

 ```ts
 import { Client } from "@convex-dev/cache";